Skip to content

 Save the date

-Serif headings set the tone; a humanist sans handles the detail.
-The system monospace stack tags the metadata — dates, labels, numbers — with quiet editorial precision.
+Geometric headings set the tone, tightly tracked and lowercase-friendly; a humanist sans handles the detail.
+The label style tags the metadata — dates, labels, numbers — with quiet precision.
+No serif, no monospace.

 Display